librespot-org/librespot-golang/examples/micro-controller/README.md

 //start in discovery mode
 ./micro-controller --blobPath PATH_TO_STORE_BLOB
 ````
-Where PATH_TO_STORE_BLOB is the path of where to save the blob.
+Where PATH_TO_STORE_BLOB is the path where the blob will be saved.
 Once blob is saved it will be loaded on subsequent runs, and the connect step can be skipped.